Following is a visual explanation of how a bronze sculpture is created.

 for an hour or two.

-When the bronze appears black, it’s cooled.
+When the bronze appears black,

 The ceramic shell is smashed away